 Tower of Babel

 You will receive a park map with your entrance fee that marks where all of these are located.
-Do try and do your viewing from frequent pullouts and not by slowing to a crawl for a photo-op out the window.
-This route can be very busy so backing up tour buses and hikers trying to make tracks to the trailheads won't make you any friends and could even get you rear-ended.
+Do try and do your viewing from frequent pullouts and NOT by slowing to a crawl for photo-ops from your window.
+This route can be very busy so holding up tour buses and hikers making tracks to trailheads won't make you any friends, and could get you rear-ended.
 If intent on puttering, kindly use the pullouts to let speedier traffic by.
-And do pay attention to the cars in front of you: someone could make an abrupt slow-and-stop that won't be at all good for your car's front end if you're gazing at the scenery.
+Pay close attention to the cars in front of you: some other scenery gazer could make an abrupt stop that won't do your bumper any good at all if you're distracted!